ebasso/maximo-liberty-docker/README.md

 -r  | --remove                    Remove images when an image exists in repository.
 -R  | --remove-only               Remove images without building when an image exists in repository.
--rt | --remove-latest-tag         Do not add the "letest" tag to the built images.
+-rt | --remove-latest-tag         Do not add the "latest" tag to the built images.
 -c  | --use-custom-image          Build a custom image for Maximo installation container.
 -v  | --verbose                   Show detailed output of the docker build.
 -p  | --prune                     Remove intermediate multi-stage builds automatically.